retentioneering/retentioneering-tools/docs/source/datasets/simple_shop.rst

 Simple shop dataset
 ===================

-SUMMARY
+Summary
 -------

-The Simple shop dataset is our artificial dataset simulating purchases in an online store.
+The Simple shop dataset is our semi-artificial dataset that simulates user activity in an online store.
 There are two products in the store catalog, two delivery methods and two types of payment.

-HOW TO USE
+How to use
 ----------

-The dataset can be loaded either as a pandas DataFrame or as an ``Eventstream``.
+It is recommended to load the dataset as an :doc:`Eventstream</user_guides/eventstream>`.
+However, ``as_dataframe=True`` flag allows to load the dataset as pandas.DataFrame.

 .. code-block:: python

     from retentioneering import datasets

+    stream = datasets.load_simple_shop()
     dataframe = datasets.load_simple_shop(as_dataframe=True)
-    stream = datasets.load_simple_shop()

-DATASET DESCRIPTION
+Dataset description
 -------------------

 The dataset contains a list of customer actions and choices on the website.
 Each record/line in the file has the following fields/format: